Chengdu J-36: Flight testing

 In October 2025, the second prototype of the J-36 started flight testing.
-Analysts observed some structural changes, including the redesigned exhausts with two-dimensional thrust vectoring petals, revised side intakes that no longer had the caret-shaped surfaces, and new aft landing gears in parallel fashion that likely save more internal space.
+Analysts observed some structural changes.
+The new prototype featured redesigned exhausts with two-dimensional thrust vectoring petals instead of the recessed troughs, which would provide stronger maneuverability but less rear-aspect stealth.
+The revised side intakes no longer had the caret-shaped surfaces; instead, the design opted for diverterless supersonic inlet (DSI).
+The new aft landing gears were changed from tandem to parallel fashion that likely save more internal space.

 In November 2025, an investigation conducted by The War Zone on satellite images found that both Chengdu J-36 and Shenyang J-XD aircraft were stationed between August and September 2025 at a Chinese military airfield near Lop Nur, a place known to host top-secret aerospace test flights in China, akin to the United States Area 51.
 Their appearances at the same base indicated the Chinese military was actively developing two advanced fighter programs in parallel.

+On 25 December 2025, the alleged third prototype of the J-36 was observed in Chengdu undergoing flight testing, which was followed by a Chengdu J-10 as the chase aircraft.
+The third prototype lacked the pitot tube on the radome.
+In February 2026, the fourth prototype was spotted in China.
+In July 2026, the fifth prototype appeared, displaying refinements made to the airframe design.

+In September 2026, reports claimed that China had expanded its Lop Nur flight-test facility to speed up development of its next-generation military aircraft, including the J-36, roughly doubling the size of the base since 2025.

 Strategic implications

+With regard to American "Next Generation Air Dominance"

-Days after the December 2024 flight, United States Secretary of the Air Force Frank Kendall commented that the experimental aircraft testing and modernization efforts from China were expected from the United States Air Force (USAF) leadership, and it did not affect the American Next Generation Air Dominance (NGAD) program, which was put on pause for review.
-Bryan Clark of the Hudson Institute suggested the Chengdu aircraft could be the potential adversary to NGAD and give American planners incentives to continue the NGAD program.
-USAF official Andrew P. Hunter acknowledged the J-36 may achieve initial operational capability (IOC) earlier than American sixth generation fighter programs, but believed the USAF system would likely produce the better product.
-Kenneth Wilsbach of the Air Combat Command (ACC) called for continuation of the NGAD program, citing increasing risks posed by Chinese sixth generation aircraft development.
+Days after the December 2024 flight, United States Secretary of the Air Force Frank Kendall commented that the experimental aircraft testing and modernization efforts by China had been expected by the United States Air Force (USAF) leadership and did not affect the American Next Generation Air Dominance (NGAD) program, which had been put on pause for review.

+Bryan Clark of the Hudson Institute suggested that the Chengdu aircraft might be a potential adversary of future US sixth-generation aircraft and gave American planners an incentive to continue the NGAD program.
+USAF official Andrew P. Hunter in 2025 acknowledged that the J-36 might achieve initial operational capability (IOC) earlier than planes under the American sixth-generation fighter programs, but believed the USAF system would likely produce the better product.
+Kenneth Wilsbach of the Air Combat Command (ACC) at the time called for continuation of the NGAD program, citing increasing risks posed by Chinese sixth generation aircraft development.